Interior Design Programs Online and On Campus

 Students have the opportunity to exhibit their work in the Gallery at Woodland Park and contribute to the department website.
 Students may also participate in field trips, attend guest lectures and opening receptions, and network with members of the professional design, art, and film community.

-Out-of-state residents and NJ residents living further than 25 miles away from the Woodland Park campus can register in the online Interior Design programs.
+Out-of-state and NJ and NY residents can register in the online Interior Design programs.

 Yes.